josephbateh/joebot/README.md

 - If a request to download fails, it will not retry.
 - Each episode will be named based on the date it released.
 - Each episode will receive a hash to handle days where multiple episodes were released.

-## Future Improvements

-- Add flag to stop trying after skipping downloads in the podcast command.